How Long Does an IRS Levy Last?

 The answer depends on what type of levy it is, how much you owe, and what steps you take to resolve the issue.

-This blog explains how long different types of IRS levies last, how to stop them, and how to protect your income from future seizures.
+This blog explains how long different types of IRS levies last, can you stop an IRS levy after it starts, and how to protect your income from future seizures.

 IRS Levy Duration Depends on the Type of Levy